 It’s a nice idea to sort and store t-shirts not only by color but also by type.
 For example, dri-fit for workouts and cotton for casual dress.
 You can also sort by graphic tees and dressier tees.
 It’s really up to you!

 8. How to Organize Tank Tops in a Dresser

 You can sort tank tops by type (athletic, casual wear, etc.) and color.
 I like to arrange mine in rainbow color order.
-They can be rolled or file-folded and stored in compartment-style organizers (see tip #7 above) or fabric drawer organizers like this:
+They can be rolled or file-folded and stored in compartment-style organizers (see tip #7 above):

 My trick to keeping tank tops wrinkle-free is to smooth them out and fold them like a t-shirt: face down, fold the sides toward the middle and bring the bottom half up to meet the top.

 9. How to Organize Shorts, Jeans, Sweaters and Bulky Items in a Dresser

 Bulky items of clothing like shorts, jeans, sweats and sweaters can be stored in dresser drawers, too.
 Sort by type and color and store in larger compartment organizers.

 Since these tend to be seasonal pieces, they should be stored in the lower drawers of the dresser.
 If they’re all kept in drawer organizers, it’s easy to move them up or down depending on the season.